Lespremeto/leoatchina-vim/README.markdown

 Adds comment delimiters at the current cursor position and inserts between.
 Disabled by default.

 ## Browser tools
+`C-b` to invoke one of the following plugs
 ### [fzf.vim](https://github.com/junegunn/fzf.vim)

 ### [LeaderF](https://github.com/Yggdroot/LeaderF)